-Launched in October of 2015 by the White House, Stop the Bleed is a national awareness campaign and a call to action.
+Stop the Bleed is a national awareness campaign and call-to-action.
 Stop the Bleed is intended to cultivate grassroots efforts that encourage bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.

-You may be able to save a life by taking simple actions immediately, here are three you can take to help save a life:
+You may be able to save a life by taking these simple actions immediately after the trauma.

 If you would like to take a course to prepare yourself to assist injured people following a traumatic event, contact your local public health department, hospitals and clinics, emergency medical services, or fire and police departments to see if they offer any training.

 If you would like to teach or host a training program in support of the Stop the Bleed Campaign: